nycjv321/resistor-color-code-lib/README.md

  Little Go app to calculate electrical resistance given a list of colors.
  It supports 4 and 5 band schemes.

+ ## Installation

+ Clone this project to "$GOPATH/src/javierlvelasquez.com/resistor-color-code-calculator".
+ The package structure refers to javierlvelasquez.com and not github.com

 ## Examples

     ./resistor-color-code-calculator --bands White,Violet,Yellow,Black,gray